hotosm/learnosm/_posts/en/0200-12-22-arerial-imagery-considerations.md

     number of pixels from which the image is comprised.
 A pixel is the smallest unit of an image.
 The smaller the area of the pixel the better the resolution.
-With smaller pixels you are able to distinguish between between objects on earth better, as evidenced by the figure below.
+With smaller pixels you are able to distinguish between objects on earth better, as evidenced by the figure below.
 On the left is an image with low resolution, and less pixels per image.
 It is hard to distinguish the puzzle piece because a majority of the image is considered part of the puzzle